 A two-hour Christmas special show of Light Air was aired on December 24, 2006, which I hosted and featured the top 20 Christmas songs of all time as voted by websites and radio stations around the world.

 I recorded a special Top American Hits Countdown show marking the 40th Graduation Anniversary of New Brunswick, New Jersey High School Class of 1969, of which I graduated.
-The show features the top 10 Billboard pop hits of 1969 and news from the high school during that year.
-Listen to it here:
+The show featured the top 10 Billboard pop hits of 1969 and news from the high school during that year.

 The station engaged the cooperation of foreign correspondents and private interests in Greece, as well as the BBC World Service and the American VOA-Europe broadcasting services.